stkim1/MTImageMapView/README.markdown

 - XCode 4.4 or higher required.

 ### TBA
-- ARC is
+- ARC.
-- Zoom in/out
+- Zoom in/out.

 ## Implementation
 1. Use tools like [Gimp](http://www.gimp.org/) and generate image map.